-7.1 (a) Prior to August 15th each year the non-residential parent shall notify the residential parent in writing of the dates of the parenting time weekends to be scheduled during the school year.
-The selected dates shall include any holidays listed in Section 5.4.
-If the non-residential parent fails to provide such written notice prior to August 15th, the residential parent is entitled to designate those weekends, so long as they include any holidays listed in 5.4.
-The residential parent shall notify the nonresidential parent in writing by August 31st.
+- Medium-Distance: parents live more than 60 miles apart, but less than 250 miles apart. - Long Distance: parents live more than 250 miles apart. - 7.1 (a) Prior to August 15th each year the non-residential parent shall notify the residential parent in writing of the dates of the parenting time weekends to be scheduled during the school year.
+The selected dates shall include any holidays listed in 'TABLE A' (below).
+If the non-residential parent fails to provide such written notice prior to August 15th, the residential parent is entitled to designate those weekends, so long as they include any holidays listed in 'TABLE A' (below).
+The residential parent shall notify the non-residential parent in writing by August 31st.